-Ms. Leoni was in a hurry and was trying to convince a world leader to skip their customary negotiation tactics and get straight to the resolution (the third draft).
-Sadly, as a writer, this kind of efficiency is nearly impossible but the inspiration I took from the comment was “In ordinary life, it is ok if your first and second drafts suck.”
+Ms. McCord was in a hurry and was trying to convince a world leader to skip their customary negotiation tactics and get straight to the resolution (the third draft).
+Sadly, as a writer, this kind of efficiency is nearly impossible.
+But the inspiration I took from the comment was “In ordinary life, it’s ok if your first and second drafts suck.”

 Hey!
 Don’t judge.
 We all need to find inspiration somewhere.

-2. Use Spell and Grammar Check – Twice
+2. Use Spelling and Grammar Check – Twice

 This seems obvious, but I worry that our culture has become too reliant on automation.
 I read a lot and I see posts that are so bad that I wonder if the author had spell check turned on at all.
-Please do not miss this tremendously important step.
+Please don’t miss this tremendously important step.

-Create your blog post in a word processor first (like Word or Pages) and pay attention to all those green and red lines under your typing.
-If there aren’t any, check to make sure spell and grammar check is turned on.
+Create your blog post using a word processor first (like Word or Pages) and pay attention to all those green and red lines under your writing.
+If there aren’t any, check to make sure spelling and grammar check is turned on.

 3. Find, Hire or Draft a Blogging Buddy

-In the spirit of transparency, I am stealing the term “blogging buddy” from Peg Fitzpatrick who is blogging buddies with Rebekah Radice, but I just love this term.
+In the spirit of transparency, I’m stealing the term “blogging buddy” from Peg Fitzpatrick who is blogging buddies with Rebekah Radice.
+I just love this concept.

 Presuming you take this advice, you must also steel yourself for the inevitable.
-Occasionally, the person you have tasked with reviewing your work will come back and suggest that you start over or at the very least, do a major rewrite.
+Occasionally, the person reviewing your work will come back and suggest that you start over or at the very least, do a major rewrite.

-As frustrating as this can be, it is better to know that your blog post is awful before it goes out.
-Swallow your pride, avoid being defensive and review your writing from their perspective, then pull an all-nighter and get it done.
+As frustrating as this can be, it’s better to know that your blog post is awful before it goes out.
+Swallow your pride, avoid being defensive and review your writing from their perspective.
+Then pull an all-nighter and get it done.

 If you spot an error in my blog, please tell me!
 I will be forever grateful that you did NOT allow me to continue my work with spinach in my teeth.

 Do these tips always work?
 Of course not.
-I’m only human and sometimes, despite my best efforts, mistakes still make it through.
+I’m only human and sometimes, despite my best efforts, blogging mistakes still make it through.
 In fact, Murphy’s law dictates that there will be an error in this post.
-When a mistake happens the only choice is to fix it, make the necessary apologies then brush it off and move on.
+When a mistake happens just fix it, make the necessary apologies then brush it off and move on.

 My clients are often companies who are new to the content marketing game.
-They wish to step up their digital presence to stay current and grow their business and they come to me for help.
+They wish to step up their digital presence and grow their business, so they come to me for help.
 I have huge respect for the fact that they are willing to take this leap.
-Developing and writing content is an incredibly creative and vulnerable thing to do and we need all the support we can get.
+Developing and writing content is an incredibly creative and vulnerable thing to do.
+And we all need every bit of support we can get.